michelle-watkins/airport/README.md

 ## To-do
 * default airport capacity that can be overridden as appropriate
 > My AIRPORT_CAPACITY is a constant.
 Instead, maybe this could be an instance variable which is created within initialize.
 I could then make a method called airport_capacity which could take an integer and re-write the instance variable @current_capacity.
+* add logic so if there are 0 planes at the airport - planes cannot take off.